tc39/proposal-record-tuple/README.md

 #### Compound primitive types

 Values which act like other JavaScript primitives, but are composed of other constituent values.
-This document proposes the first three compound primitive types: `Record` and `Tuple`.
+This document proposes the first two compound primitive types: `Record` and `Tuple`.

 #### Simple primitive types